39th Tactical Electronic Warfare Squadron

-The 39th Electronic Warfare Squadron is an active United States Air Force unit.
-It is assigned to the 850th Spectrum Warfare Group at Eglin Air Force Base, Florida.

-The first predecessor of the squadron was the 739th Bombardment Squadron, which was activated in June 1943.
+The squadron was the 739th Bombardment Squadron, which was activated in June 1943.
 After training in the United States with the Consolidated B-24 Liberator, the 739th deployed to the Mediterranean Theater of Operations, participating in the strategic bombing campaign against Germany.
 It earned two Distinguished Unit Citations for its combat operations.
 Following V-E Day, the squadron returned to the United States for conversion as a very heavy bomber unit, but was inactivated instead.

 The 39th Tactical Electronic Warfare Squadron was activated at Spangdahlem Air Base, Germany in 1969, where it was assigned to the 52d Tactical Fighter Wing until inactivating in January 1973.
 The two squadrons were consolidated in 1985.

-Mission

-The 39th Electronic Warfare Squadron supports electronic warfare reprogramming and electromagnetic spectrum operations through centralized and standardized intelligence data, the SPECTRE Software Suite, modeling and simulation and by fielding electronic attack techniques.

 History

 World War II

 The squadron was first organized at Alamogordo Army Air Field, New Mexico on 1 June 1943 as one of the four squadrons of the 454th Bombardment Group.
 It trained with Consolidated B-24 Liberator bombers.
 After completing training, it left for the Mediterranean Theater of Operations on 8 December 1943.

 The squadron arrived in Italy in January 1944, settling in at its combat station, San Giovanni Airfield, by the end of the month.
 Its primary focus was on long range bombing missions against industrial targets such as enemy oil refineries and munitions and aircraft factories.
 It struck transportation targets including harbors and airfields in Italy, France, Germany, Austria, Czechoslovakia, Hungary, Yugoslavia, Greece and Rumania The squadron received a Distinguished Unit Citation (DUC) for a raid on an airfield at Bad Vöslau, Austria on 12 April 1944.
 The squadron earned a second DUC during an attack on a steel plant at Linz, Austria, as the 454th Group led its wing through determined opposition.

 The squadron also flew air support and air interdiction missions against marshalling yards, troop concentrations and rail lines for Operation Strangle.
 The squadron participated in the drive to Rome; Operation Dragoon, the invasion of southern France; and Operation Grapeshot, the Spring 1945 offensive in Northern Italy.

 The squadron left Italy in July 1945 and reformed at Sioux Falls Army Air Field, South Dakota the following month.
 It was redesignated as a very heavy bombardment squadron in anticipation of training and redeployment to the Pacific, but with the Japanese surrender, it was inactivated in October.